 Another case is when your tests take too long to run, so you have to extract them into a separate build configuration, but you also need to make sure they use the same sources snapshot.

 Once you have snapshot dependencies defined and at least one build chain was triggered, the Build Chains tab appears on the Project Home page and on the Home pages of the related build configurations, providing a visual representation of all build chains and a way to re-run any chain step manually, using the same set of sources pulled originally.
 Learn more

 How Snapshot Dependencies Work

 To get an idea of how snapshot dependencies work, think of module dependencies, because these concepts are similar.
 However, let's start with the basics.
 Let's assume, we have a build chain:

-If a build of A1 is triggered, the whole build chain A1...AN is added to the build queue, but not vice versa! - if build AN is triggered, it doesn't affect anyhow the build chain, only AN is run.
+If a build of A1 is triggered, the whole build chain A1...AN is added to the build queue, but not vice versa! - if build AN is triggered, it doesn't affect anything else in the build chain, only AN is run.

 Builds run sequentially starting from AN to A1.
 Build A(k-1) won't start until build Ak finishes successfully.

 All builds in the chain will use the same sources snapshot, i.e. with explicit specification of the sources revision, that is calculated at the moment when the build chain is added to the queue.